peterhoward42/qt-layout-gen/docs/reference_manual-2.md

-These typographic symbols render very much more crisply, and scale better than image-based icons, (because of the anti-aliasing of edges built in by the font designers.
+These typographic symbols render very much more crisply, and scale better than image-based icons, (because of the anti-aliasing of edges built in by the font designers).
 They also remove the need to manage and deploy image resources.

 You can include Unicode characters (or more properly *code-points*) in your builder input, using the same notation as you would if you were writing a